89luca89/distrobox/docs/README.md

 wget -qO- https://raw.githubusercontent.com/89luca89/distrobox/main/install | sh -s -- --prefix ~/.local
 ```

-If you want to install the last development version, directly from last commit on git, you can use:
+If you want to install the last development version, directly from the last commit on Git, you can use:

 ```sh
 curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/install | sudo sh -s -- --next